Rebecca Graf is a seasoned writer with nearly a decade of experience and degrees in accounting, history, and creative writing.

 Technology can do a lot to help you market and network.
 There is more out there to help you with being consistent if you know where to look.

 Hootsuite is another tool you can use.
 I have used it many times to spread out my posts to avoid being seen as spamming and to keep a visual presence.
 With a full-time job and kids in all sorts of activities, it was a blessing.
 I do want to warn you here that this site can hurt you in certain groups.
 There are some who consider this a spamming tool and will remove you from participating if you use it.
-Read rules and make sure you use it correctly.
+Read the rules and make sure you follow them correctly.

 There are many other tools out there.
 Search for what will work for you.
 Ask others what has worked for them.
 Never stop searching.